 HVM AMIs are presented with a fully virtualized set of hardware and boot by executing the master boot record of the root block device of your image.
 This virtualization type provides the ability to run an operating system directly on top of a virtual machine without any modification, as if it were run on the bare-metal hardware.
 The Amazon EC2 host system emulates some or all of the underlying hardware that is presented to the guest.

 Unlike PV guests, HVM guests can take advantage of hardware extensions that provide fast access to the underlying hardware on the host system.
 For more information on CPU virtualization extensions available in Amazon EC2, see Server Virtualization on the Intel website.
 HVM AMIs are required to take advantage of enhanced networking and GPU processing.
 In order to pass through instructions to specialized network and GPU devices, the OS needs to be able to have access to the native hardware platform; HVM virtualization provides this access.
-For more information, see Enhanced Networking and GPU Instances.
+For more information, see Enhanced Networking and Linux GPU Instances.

 PV on HVM